$P^\Lambda_{\psi s}(4459)$ and $P^\Lambda_{\psi s}(4338)$ as molecular states in $ J/\psi \Lambda$ invariant mass spectra: INTRODUCTION

 \section{INTRODUCTION}

 In the recent years, one of the most important experimental progresses of the exotic hadron studies is the observation of $P^N_{\psi }(4450)$ and $P^N_{\psi}(4380)$ at LHCb in 2015~\cite{Aaij:2015tga}, which were predicted by several theoretical groups~\cite{Wu:2010jy,Yang:2011wz,Wang:2011rga,Xiao:2013yca}.
-Inspired by the experimental observation, more theoretical studies of the hidden charmed pentaquark structures emerges~\cite{Chen:2016qju,Guo:2017jvc}.
+Inspired by the experimental observation, more theoretical studies of the hidden-charm pentaquark structures emerge~\cite{Chen:2016qju,Guo:2017jvc}.
 Subsequently, the $P^N_{\psi}(4450)$ was separated into two structures $P^N_{\psi}(4440)$ and $P^N_{\psi }(4457)$, and a new structure $P^N_{\psi}(4312)$ was observed at LHCb in 2019~\cite{Aaij:2019vzc}.
 The observations of three states with small widths and masses close to corresponding thresholds well illustrate the validity of the molecular state interpretation~\cite{Chen:2015loa,Chen:2015moa, Karliner:2015ina,Roca:2015dva,He:2015cea,Burns:2015dwa}.
-Furthermore, the theoretical studies on molecular states in non-strange hidden-charmed systems have been expanded into hidden-charm pentaquark states with strangeness ~\cite{ Anisovich:2015zqa, Wang:2015wsa,Feijoo:2015kts,Lu:2016roh,Chen:2015sxa,Chen:2016ryt,Xiao:2019gjd,Zhang:2020cdi,Wang:2019nvm}.
+Furthermore, the theoretical studies about molecular states from nonstrange hidden-charm systems have been extent into hidden-charm pentaquark states with strangeness ~\cite{ Anisovich:2015zqa, Wang:2015wsa,Feijoo:2015kts,Lu:2016roh,Chen:2015sxa,Chen:2016ryt,Xiao:2019gjd,Zhang:2020cdi,Wang:2019nvm}.